 Nature photos and landscape photography are two good situations to take advantage of doing photography at this time of day.
 I do most of my macro photography in the morning, when the air is still and the lighting is sweet.

-This photo by cobalt123 has such a beautiful feel of morning light.
+I took this photo at a botanical garden.
+It has such a beautiful feel of morning light.

-It is a soft light that has direction and really brings out both texture and detail in this plant.
+It's a soft light that has direction and really brings out both the texture and the detail in this plant.

 It makes the photo appear almost 3 dimensional.